opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

 meta_description: Discover how Reciprocal Rank Fusion (RRF) in OpenSearch 2.19 enhances hybrid search by merging ranked results from multiple query sources.
 Learn how RRF improves search relevance, benchmarks against traditional normalization techniques, and offers performance benefits for various applications.
 ---

-OpenSearch 2.19 introduces reciprocal rank fusion (RRF), a new feature in the neural-search plugin that enhances hybrid search.
+OpenSearch 2.19 introduces reciprocal rank fusion (RRF), a new feature in the Neural Search plugin that enhances hybrid search.
 RRF merges ranked results from multiple query sources, such as neural search, k-NN, and Boolean queries, into a single relevance-optimized list.
 By prioritizing documents that consistently rank highly across different sources, RRF improves search relevance without relying on traditional score normalization techniques.

 ## Why use RRF for hybrid search?